ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

 ## [MANUSCRIPT SECTION] 3.
+The Discriminator Framework

+The validation agenda requires classifying sessions into competing mechanistic states, then testing whether biology tracks those states reliably.
+### 3.1 Alpha-Function is the discriminated phenomenon (not a pipeline step)
+Alpha-Function is a **human metabolic process**, not an AI capability and not an “information processing stage.”
+It refers to the transformation of raw, affect-laden material into **thinkable, ownable form**, which occurs only when **embodied contact and symbolic processing remain coupled** long enough for integration to happen.
+In this agenda, “metabolization” is defined as **successful Alpha-Function**, while **fluent bypass** and **boundary collapse** are defined as failure modes where Alpha-Function does not occur (despite possible high semantic output or subjective relief).
+AI can provide technical scaffolding and structured difference, but **cannot perform Alpha-Function or provide containment**; the Human remains the container and the metabolic agent.
+### 3.2 Transformation-viable metabolization
+Definition:
+A session in which difficult material is contacted (felt sense present), integrated (felt shift / symbolic update), and produces downstream ownership and persistence.
+Candidate markers (triangulated, none sufficient alone)
+- Experiential: felt sense contact + “felt shift” event
+- Physiology: arousal that remains within tolerable range + recovery toward baseline (ANS); no sustained stress overload (HPA)
+- Behavioral ownership: can reconstruct insight without AI; journaling persists; real-world verification occurs
+- Neural dynamics (hypothesized): coordinated switching/integration dynamics (triple-network / salience gating)

+### 3.3 Fluent bypass (PSB / “pretty coherence”)
+Definition (operational):
+High semantic output and felt “clarity” without embodied integration or durable ownership.
+Candidate markers
+- Experiential: weak felt sense contact; no genuine felt shift (or “felt shift” only as narrative satisfaction)
+- Physiology: minimal embodied arousal change or incoherent patterns; no clear integration/recovery signature
+- Behavioral: outputs are hard to reconstruct without AI; limited persistence; “felt productive” without metabolized change
+- Neural dynamics (hypothesized): executive/language dominance without corresponding salience/interoceptive engagement

+### 3.4 Boundary collapse (Category Error / dysregulation)
+Definition (operational):
+Loss of self-holding capacity under load (or drift into non-viable field conditions), leading to dependence, escalation, or instability.
+Candidate markers
+- Experiential: loss of grounded self-reference; compulsive continuation; reduced skepticism; reality-testing erosion
+- Physiology: sustained dysregulation (ANS) and/or stress overload (HPA), poor recovery
+- Behavioral: escalating use; inability to stop; weakened offline functioning; post-session instability

+### 3.5 Reward-driven pseudo-safety (dependency risk pathway)
+Definition (operational):
+The interaction feels safe/relieving primarily due to reinforcement/validation loops rather than metabolization.
+Candidate markers
+- Experiential: strong relief without felt shift; “I feel held” without ownership criteria
+- Behavioral: repetition driven by relief/validation; “one more turn” compulsion; substitution for offline verification

+Physiology/neural (hypothesized): reward/reinforcement signatures may increase while integration markers do not

+---

+## [MANUSCRIPT SECTION] 3.
 The Felt Sense and the Insula (Channel 1 Verification Signal in the Feedback Loop)

 Notebook 2 identified the Felt Sense ("spacious vs. tight") as a Channel 1 verification signal used within the Alpha-Function’s feedback loop.
 Notebook 4 gives this loop a physical address.